haiku/website/content/legacy-docs/writing-video-card-drivers/04-accelerant.md

 - <i>Debugging</i>: By separating the code into two parts, we can more easily add features to the driver over time, and see what impact our changes have on the system more easily.
 If something goes wrong, it's far easier to narrow down the offending piece of code, then wading through one gigantic set of code.
 Plus, it further refines the coding style, as it were, in case other programmers take a peek at how things were done.

-At least one instance of the accelerant is loaded for each published name from the kerneldriver.
-This way a single kerneldriver can support multiple cards it detected simultaneously.
-All loaded accelerants control their own graphicscard using communication with that single instance of the kerneldriver.
+At least one instance of the accelerant is loaded for each published name from the kernel driver.
+This way a single kernel driver can support multiple cards it detected simultaneously.
+All loaded accelerants control their own graphics card using communication with that single instance of the kernel driver.
 The accelerant/driver ‘sets’ all work
-independently: variables inside the kerneldriver need to be seperated for each supported device (using arrays for example).
+independently: variables inside the kernel driver are separated for each supported device (using arrays for example).

-When needed, a second or later instance of the accelerant (called a 'clone') can be loaded for a graphicscard for which already a first ('original') accelerant was loaded.
+When needed, a second or later instance of the accelerant (called a 'clone') can be loaded for a graphics card for which already a first ('original') accelerant was loaded.
 A clone has the same information (called ‘shared info’) as the original accelerant.
-'Shared info' was created by the kerneldriver to be later on shared with all accelerants using this kerneldriver for the graphicscard this shared info belongs to.
+'Shared info' was created by the kernel driver to be later on shared with all accelerants using this kerneldriver for the graphicscard this shared info belongs to.
 The original accelerant largely fills in the shared info it got from the kerneldriver.
 Via the kernel driver this information is also visible for all clones for the same graphics card the original accelerant is controlling.
 Both original accelerant and clones create their 'own' cloned 'copy' of the shared info so they can all access it in their own adress space.
-When something is read from, or written to this cloned area actually the original shared info as created by the kerneldriver is accessed: which is the way all driver parts (kernel driver, original- and cloned accelerants) can control and use the same shared information.
+When something is read from, or written to this cloned area actually the original shared info as created by the kernel driver is accessed: which is the way all driver parts (kernel driver, original- and cloned accelerants) can control and use the same shared information.

-When a second kerneldriver would be loaded for another graphics card: so that card is _not_ supported by the first kerneld river, in theory a matching accelerant would be searched for by the system.
+When a second kernel driver would be loaded for another graphics card: so that card is _not_ supported by the first kerneld river, in theory a matching accelerant would be searched for by the system.

-When the system is booted, a kerneld river will be loaded for each and every graphics card found in the system (if all cards have a BeOS driver that is).
+When the system is booted, a kernel driver will be loaded for each and every graphics card found in the system (if all cards have a BeOS driver that is).
 But because the BeOS currently only supports a single graphics card with a single screen per system, only one 'original' accelerant will be loaded by the app_server for a 'randomly' chosen loaded graphics kerneldriver.
 Not entirely random though, it selects the first found kernel driver via their more or less